affkoul/nft-market-place/README.md

 4. Since we are deploying the demo on Sepolia Test Network, make sure you register for one and configure the file keys.json properly.

+5. I used Ganache to test the smart contracts locally: therefore remember to link truffle with your Ganache.

-5. While at the root directory of the project, use truffle to migrate and deploy the smart contracts on the Sepolia Test Network of the Ethereum blockchain.
+6. While at the root directory of the project, use truffle to migrate and deploy the smart contracts on the Sepolia Test Network of the Ethereum blockchain.

-6. Then, use npm build to build the app.
+7. Then, use npm build to build the app.

-7. Finally, deploy the app and start enjoying your NFT marketplace.
+8. Finally, deploy the app and start enjoying your NFT marketplace.

 ## In Action